google/deepvariant/_posts/2022-06-09-adding-custom-channels.markdown

 layout: post
 title: "Adding Custom Channels to DeepVariant"
 date: 2022-06-09
 description: "This tutorial will show you how to add custom channels to DeepVariant, train new models, and use them to perform variant calling.
-Custom channels can be used to tailor DeepVariant to a specific sequencing platform or application."
+Custom channels can be used to tailor DeepVariant to a specific sequencing platform or applications."
 img: "assets/images/custom-channels/channel_construction.png"
 authors: ["lucasbrambrink", "danielecook"]
 ---